dpobel/damien.pobel.fr/src/post/url-aliases-transformed-into-numbers-when-upgrading-to-ez-publish-3-10-0.md

 script transforms the nice URL aliases into numbers.
-Another developer seemed to have [the same problem in the forum](http://share.ez.no/forums/install-configuration/upgrade-to-3.10-change-urls-to-numbers), but no solution was provided...
+Another developer seemed to have [the same problem in the forum](http://share.ez.no/forums/install-configuration/upgrade-to-3.10-change-urls-to-numbers), but no solution was provided…

-In fact, for this site I configured [one var directory](http://ez.no/doc/ez_publish/technical_manual/3_10/reference/configuration_files/site_ini/filesettings/vardir) for each siteaccess (I don't know why...), so when I cleared the cache using ezcache.php script only the cache of the default siteaccess was really cleared and obviously I specified the one with a dirty cache to run upgrade scripts !
+In fact, for this site I configured [one var directory](http://ez.no/doc/ez_publish/technical_manual/3_10/reference/configuration_files/site_ini/filesettings/vardir) for each siteaccess (I don't know why…), so when I cleared the cache using ezcache.php script only the cache of the default siteaccess was really cleared and obviously I specified the one with a dirty cache to run upgrade scripts !
-That's why updateniceurls.php didn't find the URL transformation commands and made strange things...
+That's why updateniceurls.php didn't find the URL transformation commands and made strange things…

 We can sometimes read &quot;*Remember to clear the cache*&quot;, now I would say &quot;*Remember to clear the cache for all siteaccesses*&quot; :-)